Why Democratic Society?

 - I'm continually learning about various governmental and power structures, and the ways in which organisations like ours are constructing democratic innovations to shape a fairer future.

 - I am passionate about inclusion and equality.
 I think it’s incredibly important to listen and learn from people that have different lived experiences to our own.

-- I am learning how to fly a plane soon, even though I have a horrific phobia of heights and I’ve just completed an Acting and Voice diploma in my spare time.
-Doing or experiencing things that are a bit scary is probably what teaches me the most lessons in life.
+- I am learning how to fly a plane soon, even though I have a phobia of heights.
+Doing or experiencing things that are a bit scary is probably what teaches the most lessons in life.

 What I’m currently working on at Democratic Society